ShaynaStocktonUST/indicators-documentation/docs/getting-involved/sprints/sprints-list/2022-sprint-1-nov.md

 ---
-title: 2022 Sprint No. 1 November 2 and 3
+title: 2022 Sprint 1 - November 2 and 3
 parent: List of Sprints
 nav_order: 1
 has_children: false